Victoria & Daniel’s Wedding – Ceremony & Cortège

 The happiness on the faces of Victoria and Daniel was obvious to everyone around them as they went into their wedding reception.Filed under Swedish Royals

-Tagged Crown Princess Victoria, Prince Daniel, Swedish Royal Wedding 2010.
+Tagged Crown Princess Victoria of Sweden, Prince Daniel of Sweden, Swedish Royal Wedding 2010.